pombreda/lepl/doc-src/intro.rst

 This chapter works through a simple example using LEPL.

-After reading this chapter you should have a better understanding of what matchers do and how they can be constructed.
+After reading this chapter you should have a better understanding of what matchers and parsers do, and how they can be constructed.

 .. index:: example